 There are tons of different resume formats out there.
-A quick Google search of "resume examples" will turn up many hundreds of different resume formats and designs.
+A quick Google search of "resume examples" will turn up millions of different resume formats and designs.
 One common resume design consists of two columns rather than the traditional one-column resume.

 Most companies today use ATS (Applicant Tracking System) software to automatically scan your resume.
 These systems scan the content on your resume to see if you're a good fit for the position.
 Many times a candidate is qualified but their resume isn't optimized for the ATS scans.
 ATS systems reject nearly 75% of resumes submitted.

 You run the risk of getting rejected by those systems when you use two column resume templates.
 Use of non-traditional formats confuses many of those programs.

 Applicant tracking systems don’t appreciate colorful text, creative border designs, columns, or any of those other tricks you might consider for your resume template.
 Instead, the typical ATS wants to see clear, basic resumes filled with text and white space.
 The fact is, you have to give these machines what they want.
 Otherwise, you will never get your resume past the machine and into human hands.

 The following should never be included on a resume:

 Including any of the items above can make it difficult for an ATS to screen your resume.

 Creative resumes will do you more harm than good.